 Why do some people stay vegan long-term while others don't?
-These are the tricks that have helped me stick with a vegan diet for over a decade.
+These are the tricks that have helped me stick with a vegan diet for over 15 years.

 A high number of people who go vegan end up jumping ship, and many say it’s because they felt like they weren’t getting good nutrition or felt like vegan food was boring.
 Some ex-vegans even make headlines talking about how they "escaped" veganism.